top of page

 Date of Publication: 30/08/2022

-1. Buy expensive and sell cheap
+1. Buying expensive and selling cheap

-2. You let your emotions take over
+2. Letting your emotions take over

 laptop - statistics - 2022 - investors

-3. You forget about inflation
+3. Forgetting about inflation

-Many people think their money is safe in checking and savings accounts at the bank.
+Another mistake you should avoid is thinking your money is safe in your savings at the bank.
 The opposite is true.
-If you leave money sitting in these accounts, your money will lose value.
+If you leave money sitting in these accounts for too long, your money will lose value.
 And that is because of inflation.
 You simply buy less with the same money.
+If you are already investing your money however, don't forget to cut your profits by inflation and fees.

-4. You want to get rich overnight
+4. Wanting to get rich overnight

 When someone offers you an investment in something very profitable in a short period of time, always keep in mind that with high returns comes high risk.